 We know that chemotherapy works best on very small groups of cancer cells rather than larger tumours.
 So your doctor will offer you chemotherapy after surgery to reduce the chance of the cancer coming back or spreading.
 The chemotherapy goes around the body in the bloodstream and can destroy cancer cells left behind in the area of the tumour.
 It can also destroy cancer cells that have spread to other parts of the body such as the liver.

-You normally start chemotherapy as soon as you have recovered from surgery, usually within 6 weeks.
+You normally start chemotherapy as soon as you have recovered from surgery, usually within about 8 weeks.

 Chemotherapy drugs doctors commonly use after bowel cancer surgery include